Aadit1004/Aadit1004/README.md

 # About Me👨‍💻

 Currently a fourth-year Computer Science student studying at UBC with a minor in Mathematics.
-My technical focus is performance-focused software in C/C++ and Python, and I’m interested in game engine & real-time graphics, systems/performance programming, and quantitative finance engineering.
+My technical focus is performance-focused software in C/C++ and Python, and I’m interested in systems/performance programming, quantitative finance engineering, and game engine & real-time graphics.

 <!-- My interests span across Gaming, Aviation, Motorsports, and Travelling. -->